 Badass: Red lost a bet about him crying on the first day.
-He also manages to hold his own against the Sisters about half the time.
+He also manages to hold his own against the Sisters (as in, groups of them, all at once) about half the time.

 Badass Bookworm: In addition to being a Badass, he also spends much of his time reading and building a library.

 Batman Gambit: He digs through the wall of his cell with the rock hammer he has hidden in the bible, hides the hole under the posters he brings in, gets on the warden's good side in order to keep the posters and then manages to escape, incriminating the warden without incriminating himself.

 Book Dumb: His lack of knowledge in literature makes for a hilarious scene in which he misnames several books and authors.